Serge Gnabry: Senior team

 On 4 November 2016, Gnabry received his first call-up to the German senior team.
 Seven days later, he scored three goals on his debut in a 2018 World Cup qualifier against San Marino in an 8–0 away win.
 On 9 October 2019, during a 2–2 friendly international draw with Argentina, Gnabry became the fastest player to reach 10 goals for the nation, doing so in his 11th appearance and beating Miroslav Klose's record by 2 games.
 On 19 November 2019, he scored three goals in the 6–1 victory against Northern Ireland.
 It was his second hat-trick in his international career.

 On 19 May 2021, he was selected to the squad for the UEFA Euro 2020.
+In November 2022, he was named in the 26-man squad for the 2022 FIFA World Cup in Qatar.

 Style of play

 Gnabry, who could not join Bayern's academy since it was a two-hour drive from his home in Stuttgart, went to Arsenal when he was only 15.
 He later battled for fitness and first-team minutes, so he was loaned out to West Bromwich, where manager Tony Pulis mentioned that he was not ready for top-flight football, and was not good enough to play at the Hawthorns.
 Pulis later commented on him after his good performances with Bayern: "I'm amazed.
 We had him at West Brom, we took him on loan and we could never get him fit.
 He even got taken off in an Under-21 game and he went back to Arsenal and they sold him on ...
 To have him at West Brom and seeing him do what he's done is absolutely amazing."

 His Arsenal manager Arsène Wenger said in 2020 that "he's creative, he can score goals, right-footed, left-footed, good power, good penetration, very, very clever with the timing of his runs...
 I knew he would have a great career.
 He can be a number nine, a number 10... he's a very intelligent player."
 His coach at Werder Bremen, Alexander Nouri, said: "He is lightning quick, a clinical finisher, but he puts a lot of work now into his defence... now he's making these deep runs back to his own box defending.
 He's capable of doing this work while on the other hand making deep runs in attack".